Marinto-Richee/Android-Studio/Exp4/README.md

-# Ex.No:4 Design an android application Send SMS using Intent.
+# Ex.No:4 Design an android application to send SMS using Intent.

 ## AIM:

-To create and design an android application Send SMS using Intent using Android Studio.
+To create and design an android application to send SMS using Intent using Android Studio.

 ## EQUIPMENTS REQUIRED: